K. A. Damodara Menon: Aikya Kerala Movement

 Damodara Menon has advocated for a united Kerala, organized many meetings and has written extensively for it.
 He was also a member of the committee formed in September 1946, by KPCC to form a Joint Committee for the implementation of United Kerala and to take other practical steps, in consultation with various political parties in Malabar, Kochi and Travancore.
 Based on this, a meeting was held on October 26, 1946 at Cheruthuruthy under the chairmanship of K. P. Kesava Menon.
 After Indian independence, the Aikya Kerala Convention held at Aluva in 1948, appointed an Action Committee of 15 members with K. Kelappan as the President and Damodara Menon as the Secretary.

 Electoral politics

 Damodara Menon was elected to the Provincial Parliament of India in 1950.
 As a representative of Kisan Mazdoor Praja Party, in 1952, he became a Member of Parliament from Kozhikode (Madras).
-In the first elections to the Kerala Legislative Assembly in 1957, Damodara Menon contested from Perumbavoor and his wife Leela from Kundamangalam, in which he lost and his wife won.
-In the second Kerala Assembly elections of 1960, Damodara Menon contested from Paravur and his wife Leela from Kunnamkulam, as an Indian National Congress candidate, and both of whom won.
+In the first elections to the Kerala Legislative Assembly in 1957, Menon contested from Perumbavoor and his wife Leela from Kundamangalam, in which he lost and his wife won.
+In the second Kerala Assembly elections of 1960, Menon contested from Paravur and his wife Leela from Kunnamkulam, as an Indian National Congress candidate, and both of whom won.
 As a member of the second Kerala Legislative Assembly representing Paravur, he also served as the Minister for Industries from February 2, 1960 to September 26, 1962 and Minister for Industries and Local Administration from September 26, 1962 to September 10, 1964.